What Karma Really Means (It's Not Cosmic Revenge)

 But the more I understood it, the more I found something unexpected: hope.

 Here's why.
-If everything were random, we'd be helpless.
-If everything were controlled by a god who plays favorites, we'd be at the mercy of divine whims.
-But if our circumstances arise from causes—many of which we ourselves created—then we have agency.
+If everything were random, we would be helpless.
+If everything were controlled by a god who plays favorites, we would be at the mercy of divine whims.
+But if our circumstances arise from causes, many of which we ourselves created, then we have agency.
 We can change the causes.

 Karma doesn't say "you deserve your suffering."
 It says "your actions have consequences, and you can influence those consequences starting now."